This post may contain affiliate links. Please read my affiliate policy.

 You can find everything you need for this grapefruit smoothie right in the produce and freezer aisles—simple, fresh ingredients that blend up into something seriously delicious.

-• Pink grapefruit (peeled): Brings bright, tangy flavor to the smoothie.
+- Pink grapefruit (peeled): Brings bright, tangy flavor to the smoothie.
 You’ll find fresh pink grapefruit in the produce section, look for ones that feel heavy for their size for maximum juiciness.
+Save your peel to make my candied grapefruit peel.

-• Frozen strawberries: Add natural sweetness and a vibrant color.
+- Frozen strawberries: A great low-sugar fruit to add natural sweetness and a vibrant color.
 Grab them in the frozen fruit aisle, and make sure they’re unsweetened for the healthiest option.

 How to Make a Grapefruit Smoothie